Nate Dailey

 Projects

-This is an overview of my culminating project for my master's degree in data science and analytics (paper to be submitted in Spring 2026).
-Figures are draft versions.
+This is an overview of my culminating project for my master's degree in data science and analytics (paper accepted in Spring 2026).

 Problem statement